The electronic stability control is also referred to as the dynamic stability control (DSC) or electronic stability program (ESP).

 The ESC is also referred to as the Electronic Stability Program (ESP) or Dynamic Stability Control (DSC) in some cars.
-When you are experiencing problems with your ESC the main problem could be with the wheel sensors or ABS Rings.
+When you are experiencing problems with your ESC, the main problem could be with the wheel sensors or ABS rings.

 Sensors on each wheel are used to detect the angle of rotation of the wheels.
-The moment the sensors detect that one of the wheels is rotating at a faster rate than the rest then a signal is sent to the onboard computer.
+The moment the sensors detect that one of the wheels is rotating at a faster rate than the rest, a signal is sent to the onboard computer.
 This activates the ABS and there is a reduction in power.

-When the sensors get dirty or there is an electrical fault then you will have a faulty ESC light.
+When the sensors get dirty or there is an electrical fault, then you will have a faulty ESC light.
 You should regularly clean your ABS sensors to ensure that they are in good working condition.
 Some cars have an ESC button that you can press when you want to disable traction control.
 This is not advised unless you want to use your car for racing.
 Ensure that your car’s battery is fully charged if you start experiencing ESC light problems.
 An OBD-II scanner can be used to diagnose the car’s computer error codes.
 You can then check the manufacturer manual for information about the error code.